12

 1 Then Jesus began to speak to them in parables:

 “A man planted a vineyard, put a fence around it, dug a pit for the winepress, built a tower, leased it to farmers, and left the country.
 2 At harvest time he sent a servant to the farmers to receive from them some of the fruit of the vineyard.
-3 But they seized him, beat him, and sent him away empty-handed.
+3 But they seized that servant, beat him, and sent him away empty-handed.
 4 Again he sent to them another servant, and they *threw stones at him, struck him on the head, and †sent him away after dishonoring him.
 5 ‡Again he sent another, and that one they killed.
 He also sent many others, some of whom they beat, and some of whom they killed.
 6 Now he still had §his one beloved son.
 He sent him to them *as well, last of all, saying, ‘They will have respect for my son.’
 7 But †the farmers said to one another, ‘This is the heir.
 Come, let us kill him, and the inheritance will be ours.’
 8 So they took him, killed him, and threw him out of the vineyard.
 9 What ‡then will the owner of the vineyard do?
 He will come and destroy those farmers and give the vineyard to others.
 10 Have you not read this Scripture:

 ‘The stone the builders rejected